src-d/blog/content/post/review-programs-with-graphs.md

 * node embeddings thus can be learned, by propagating messages between connected nodes

-* propagation happens step by step: first step propagate information from direct neighbors, second step from nodes 2 steps away, etc
+* propagation happens step by step: the first step propagate information from direct neighbors, the second step from nodes 2 steps away, etc

 * as NNs can be deep, to make training stable and avoid exploding/vanishing gradients use same ideas as in RNN: